 Google Maps SEO optimizes your online presence to rank higher in local search results.
 Higher visibility attracts more customers, drives foot traffic, and increases revenue.
-Learn expert tips and mistakes to avoid — plus download a free checklist.
+Learn expert tips and mistakes to avoid — then score a free checklist.

 Nearly one-third of all mobile searches are location-based.
 Users are searching for businesses online in their local areas.